01 of 50

 Traditional Shingle Style

-While the homeowners desired a new home, they wanted it to look like it was built during the same period as the older homes in the city of Palo Alto, in California's Silicon Valley.
-Fergus Garber Young Architects designed a shingle style home in which a portion of the second story roof extends down to create a large front porch, which is a prominent feature of shingle-style architecture.
+While the homeowners desired a new home, they wanted it to look like it was built during the same period as the older Palo Alto homes in California's Silicon Valley.
+Fergus Garber Young Architects designed a shingle-style home in which a portion of the second story roof extends down to create a large front porch, which is a prominent feature of shingle-style architecture.
 The hanging lanterns are by Cape Cod and Cabot solid stain in Mountain Brush was used on the wood shingles and teardrop horizontal siding.Continue to 26 of 50 below.

 26 of 50